RowboTony/vultitool/spec.md

 ### Why This Matters

-- **Vultisig-go is Valhalla for developers**: All protocol knowledge, live reference implementation, but hard to approach without a guide.
+- **Vultisig-go is very relevant for developers**: All protocol knowledge, live reference implementation, but hard to approach without a guide.
 - **My fork will be the “O’Reilly Book” for Vultisig-Go**: Onboarding, dev experience, real documentation.
 - **Synergy with vultitool**: Python for analysis, Go for protocol truth, both fully testable and auditable.

 ### Roadmap Additions

-- [ ] Fork `vultisig-go` and initialize documentation
+- [x] Fork `vultisig-go` and initialize documentation
 - [ ] Document missing native dependencies and build steps
 - [ ] Develop test harness for vultitool/vultisig-go parity
 - [ ] Publish onboarding blog or tutorial for new devs